JoDaTy/Dad-Jokes-API-Access/README.md

 # Dad-Jokes-API-Access

 A Jenkins job to run a Python script that accesses the Dad Jokes API.
-Below is a step-by-step guide to help you set this up:

 ### Prerequisites
 1. **Jenkins Installed:** Ensure you have Jenkins installed and running on your machine or server.